Abhishek-Nagarkar/springboot-project/README.md

 MARKDOWN TUTORIAL
 For heading use Hashtag
 # Heading 1
-For paragraphs simply leave a line after text
+For paragraphs simply leave a line before and after text

 This is a paragraph just like above line

 To make text bold use two asterisk and for italic use one asterisk before and after the text